-Deodorant can be one of those things you don’t take much notice of until you don’t have it.
-Often taken for granted, deodorant can save us from having an absolute stinker, especially in the summer months.
-It may be something of a running joke for young men to find deodorant under the Christmas tree, but it’s better to be loaded up than have none at all.
+Deodorant can be one of those things you don’t take much notice of ─ until you’re trying to subtly sniff out whether you’re the culprit of bad BO on a packed train during summer.
+It may be something of a running joke for men to find deodorant under the Christmas tree, but it’s better to be loaded up than to have none at all.

-With 35% of survey respondents unaware of the difference between deodorants and antiperspirants, it seems there are a lot of shoppers buying the wrong product, meaning they’re still having problems with sweat or body odour.
+With 9% of survey respondents unaware of the difference between deodorants and antiperspirants, it seems there might be a number of shoppers buying the wrong product for their needs and are unable to solve problems concerning sweat and body odour.

 Odour comes from the reaction between sweat and bacteria, with sweat itself not containing any odour.
 As a result, deodorants aim to mask odours, while antiperspirants look to prevent sweating.
 While both achieve the same result – you not creating a stink – they achieve it by attacking the problem from either side.

-Most brands advertise a ‘2-in-1’ solution, meaning you’ll be able to get the most protection from sweat and odours.
+Most brands advertise a 2-in-1 solution, meaning you’ll be able to get the most protection from sweat and odours.
 If you’re prone to sweating, antiperspirants should be more effective.
 But if body odour is a problem, deodorants may give you some respite.
-With 29% of blokes in our survey admitting they suffer from excessive sweating, knowing the difference between antiperspirants and deodorants could help.
+With 12% of blokes in our survey admitting they suffer from excessive sweating, knowing the difference between antiperspirants and deodorants could help.

-Canstar Blue surveyed 3,011 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have purchased and used men’s deodorant from a supermarket or pharmacy (excluding body spray and perfumes) in the last 3 months – in this case, 963 people.
+Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from male customers within the survey group who have purchased and used deodorant from a supermarket or pharmacy (excluding body spray and perfumes) in the last six months – in this case, 793 people.